Iceberg Connector#

 Schema Evolution#

-Iceberg and Presto Iceberg connector supports in-place table evolution, aka schema evolution, such as adding, dropping, and renaming columns.
+Iceberg and Presto Iceberg connector support in-place table evolution, also known as schema evolution, such as adding, dropping, and renaming columns.
 With schema evolution, users can evolve a table schema with SQL after enabling the Presto Iceberg connector.

 Example Queries#